craigcitro/site/content/books.md

 mid-20th-century mathematician, get your hands on this and the companion picture volume (*I Have a Photographic Memory*).

+#### *Number Fields*, by D. Marcus.
+4/5

+This was the book where I learned the basics of algebraic number theory; it's another "do all the exercises" one, and you won't be sorry.
+Totally global (no
+$p$-adics at all!), which is a bummer, but fantastic for what it is.
+Happily, it's recently had a new edition which was rewritten in LaTeX.

+#### *Number Theory*, by Borevich and Shafarevich.
+4/5

+I only read bits of this book, in part because I realized I wasn't going to work in analytic number theory.
+It has a much more "hands-on" feel than most algebraic number theory books (in part because it also covers a lot of analytic material).

 ## 2003

+#### *Algebra*, by S. Lang.
+5/5

+I have mixed feelings about some of Lang's books, but this one is a gem.
+I believe I read every section fo this book at some point in my first three years of grad school, and got something out of every single one.
+I can't imagine trying to *learn* the basics here, but it's the place I'd go to re-learn any part (and discover what I missed the first time).
+The later chapters are filled with interesting stuff, too.

+#### *A Course in Arithmetic*, by J. P. Serre.
+5/5

+This book is a delight.
+Serre gives an intro to modern number theory: five chapters on the p-adics and the local-global principle for quadratic forms, a chapter with Dirichlet's proof on primes in arithmetic progressions, and a chapter introducing modular forms of level 1.
+Serre is a *masterful* expositor; his style is definitely *terse*, but worth the effort.

 #### *Introduction to Analytic and Probabilistic Number Theory*, by G. Tenenbaum.
 5/5

+I only spent time with the first two chapters, but there's so much in this book.
+The beginning is dense, but well-written.

 #### *Uncle Petros and the Goldbach Conjecture*, by Apostolos Doxiadis.
 3/5